itemis/timeravel/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

+In order to run the e2e tests the credentials of a google user with an "itemis.de" email address is needed.
+Please provide it in the file src/app/assets/test/e2e/testGoogleCredentials.json

 ## Further help